kuzanatoliy/questions/WCAG_TECHNIQUES/COMMON_FAILURES.md

 </details>

 <details>
-  <summary>What is a failure of Sucess Criterion 1.3.2 due to using white dpace characters to control spacing within a word?</summary>
+  <summary>What is a failure of Sucess Criterion 1.3.2 due to using white space characters to control spacing within a word?</summary>

 The objective of this technique is to describe how using white space characters, such as space, tab, line break, or carriage return, to format individual words visually can be a failure to present meaningful sequences properly.
 When blank caracters are inserted to control letter spacing within a word, they may change the interpretation of the word or cause it not to be programmatically recognized as a single word.